-If you have been using heroin for many years, your symptoms may be more severe than someone who has been using for a few weeks.
+- How long you have used heroin – If you have been using heroin for many years, your symptoms may be more severe than someone who has been using it for a few weeks.

-The drug you choose is another factor in withdrawal.
-Heroin is much harder to withdraw from than cocaine and much harder than drugs like caffeine or nicotine.
+- Your drug of choice – Heroin is much harder to withdraw from than cocaine and much harder than drugs like caffeine or nicotine.

-The way you used heroin plays a part in your withdrawal.
-Whether you snort it inhale it or inject it, each comes with specific symptoms with trying to quit the drug.
-Even the type of heroin you use can affect withdrawal.
-Is it black, white, laced with other drugs?
-All of these can mean a different type of withdrawal.
+- The type of heroin you use – Is it black, white, or laced with other drugs?
+All of these can mean a different severity of withdrawal.

 How you choose to withdraw from heroin can make it difficult for you.
-Those who choose to quit heroin cold turkey most often relapse, and they do so quickly.
-However, those who choose to enter a detoxification program with medical staff tending to your negative symptoms have more success.
+People who try to quit heroin cold turkey often relapse and do so quickly.
+However, those who choose to enter a detoxification program with medical staff tending to negative symptoms have more success.

 When you are physically dependent on heroin, you will experience physical withdrawal symptoms.
 This means you have used heroin for so long that your body has adapted to the drug and thinks it needs heroin to function normally.